Electropop

 Electropop is a popular music fusion genre combining elements of the electronic and pop styles.

-It has been described as a variant of synth-pop with emphasis on a hard electronic sound.
+Electropop has been described as a variant of synth-pop with emphasis on a hard electronic sound.
 The genre was developed in the 1980s and saw a revival of popularity and influence in the late 2000s.
 The genre is often confused with electro, which is sometimes called electro-pop.
 However, electro is a separate genre incorporating funk and early hip hop.

 History

 Early 1980s

 Depeche Mode's composer Martin Gore said: "For anyone of our generation involved in electronic music, Kraftwerk were the godfathers".

 During the early 1980s, Japanese artists such as Yellow Magic Orchestra and Ryuichi Sakamoto and British artists such as Gary Numan, Depeche Mode, Orchestral Manoeuvres in the Dark, the Human League, Soft Cell, John Foxx and Visage helped pioneer a new synth-pop style that drew more heavily from electronic music and emphasized primary usage of synthesizers.

 Some fascinating new music began arriving on these shores; it was dubbed electropop, because electronic instrumentation — mainly synthesizers and syndrums — was used to craft pop songs.
 "Pop Muzik" by M was one of the first.
 There was a gradual accumulation of worthy electropop discs, though they were still mostly heard only in rock discos.
 But in 1981, the floodgates opened, and "new music" at last made a mighty splash.
 The breakthrough song was "Don't You Want Me" by the Human League.

 — Anglomania: The Second British Invasion, by Parke Puterbaugh for Rolling Stone, November 1983.